-60. Cottenham is identified as a Minor Rural Centre under Policy ST/5 of the adopted LDF where there is a good range of services and facilities and residential developments of up to 30 dwellings are supported in village frameworks in policy terms.
-The erection of up to 200 dwellings and 70 care apartments would be of a scale not normally allowed in such locations and therefore under normal circumstances would be considered unacceptable in principle.
-Considerable weight can be attached to this Policy given that it performs a material planning objective.
+- 74. Cottenham is identified as a Minor Rural Centre under Policy ST/5 of the adopted LDF where there is a good range of services and facilities and residential developments of up to 30 dwellings are supported in village frameworks in policy terms.
+The erection of up to 126 dwellings would be of a scale not normally allowed in such locations and therefore under normal circumstances would be considered unacceptable in principle.
+Considerable weight can be attached to this policy given that it performs a material planning objective.
+However, this needs to be considered in the context of the lack of housing land supply. - 75.
+Cottenham is identified as a Rural Centre under Policy S/8 of the emerging Local Plan where there is a good range of services and facilities and residential developments with no limit on size are supported in village frameworks in policy terms.
+The erection of up to 154 dwellings would not normally be allowed in such locations as it is outside the development framework and therefore under normal circumstances would be considered unacceptable in principle.
 Considerable weight can be attached to this policy given that it performs a material planning objective.
 However, this needs to be considered in the context of the lack of housing land supply.